FanatiQS/webview_cli/README.md

 # Webview CLI

-This tool makes it super easy to create Graphical User Interfaces (GUIs) for command line tools.
+This utility makes it super easy to create lightweight Graphical User Interfaces (GUIs) for command line tools.
+Interfaces are built in HTML with access to the command line through javascript.

+It does not rely on heavy dependencies like Electron, NW or NodeJS.

-## Usage
+## Build

 ### Example